 Double Counted Courses

-This accelerated master’s degree involves the following bachelor’s and master’s degrees: Latin American, Caribbean, and U.S. Latinx Studies, BA and Translation and Interpreting Studies, MA.
+This accelerated graduate degree involves the following bachelor’s and master’s degrees: Latin American, Caribbean, and U.S. Latinx Studies, BA and Translation and Interpreting Studies, MA.
+There are 0 forward-shared credits and 15 backward-shared credits for a total of 15 shared credits.

-This accelerated program does not allow any forward double-counted credits.
+This accelerated program does not allow any forward-shared credits.

 These courses fulfill requirements as electives for the L&S BA degree.
-Courses eligible for backward double-counting include:
+Courses eligible for backward sharing include:

 |TRNSLTN 709||Seminar in Literary and Cultural Translation||3|